dwieners/SmartToast/README.md

 # SmartToast

-SmartToast is an an Android library for beautiful and customizable Toasts
+SmartToast is an Android library for a beautiful and customizable Toasts